GOFF: Conventions

 This article will use the term "module" to refer to any name or equivalent symbol that is used to provide an identifier for a piece of code or data external to the scope to which it is referenced.
 (Note: This usage differs from that of IBM, where an object module (compilation unit) may contain multiple subroutines, etc., and a load module may contain subroutines, etc., from multiple object modules.)
 A module may refer to a subroutine, a function, Fortran Common or Block Data, an object or class, a method or property of an object or class, or any other named routine or identifier external to that particular scope referencing the external name.
+Note that the use of "module" in this article is being used to make the subject more understandable, but is not the same as what IBM uses the term "module" for.

 The terms "assembler" for a program that converts assembly language to machine code, as well as "to assemble" as the process of using one, and "to compile," as the process of using a "compiler," which does the same thing for high-level languages; for the purposes of this article "compile" and "compiler" are interchangeable with "assemble" and "assembler".

 Numbers used in this article are expressed as follows: unless specified as hexadecimal (base 16), all numbers used are in decimal (base 10).
 When necessary to express a number in hexadecimal, the standard mainframe assembler format of using the capital letter X preceding the number, expressing any hexadecimal letters in the number in upper case, and enclosing the number in single quotes, e.g. the number 15deadbeef_{16} would be expressed as X'15DEADBEEF'.

 A "byte" as used in this article, is 8-bits, and unless otherwise specified, a "byte" and a "character" are the same thing; characters in EBCDIC are also 8-bit.
 When multi-byte character sets (such as Unicode) are used in user programs, they will use two (or more) bytes.